• KLX250S main page

 Next day the BDR trail into the Lockhart Basin was closed.
 Still off the tile, I didn’t have the wits to find another way round so instead road-hauled south to Blanding and worked my way towards a little sandy valley I discovered last time (left).
 I parked up under the rustling trees, read a bit, ate a bit, dozed a bit and moved on.

 At the far end I took a ‘wrong’ turn onto the road, but it’s all good around here as long as the fuel lasts.
-Riding next day up to the 7000-foot rim on which Flagstaff rest, it was one final blast of cool air before rolling down into the 36-degree cauldron of Phoenix.
+Riding next day up to the 7000-foot rim on which Flagstaff rests, it was one final blast of cool air before rolling down into the 36-degree cauldron of Phoenix.
 Oil change, jet wash, pack up, fly home.